msveshnikov/autocode-ai/README.md

 ## Installation

 No installation is required.
-CodeCraftAI can be run directly using npx.
+AutoCode can be run directly using npx.

 ## Usage